semacu/20181003_Intro_git_GitHub/README.md

 ## What is version control?
 What is Git?
 What is GitHub?

-- **Version control** is the management of *changes* (a.k.a. *revisions*) to any types of information
+**Version control** is the management of *changes* (a.k.a. *revisions*) to any types of information
   - Simple versioning: adding v1.0, v1.1, v1.2, v2.0 ... to file names
   - Basic tools: Google Drive, Dropbox ...
   - Advanced tools: Git

-The first version control systems were originally created by groups writing software and code, but can be used for any kind of files or projects.
+The first version control systems were created by groups writing software and code, but they can now be used for any kind of files or projects.

 <p align="center">
 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/vcs.png width="800">